Teach in China

 Q: Would there be other Americans working in the school?

-A: Yes, most of the schools hire more than one teachers from our program.
+A: Yes, most of the schools hire more than three teachers from our program.
+Return to Question Index

 Q: How are the accommodations?
 Will I have a roommate?

-A: Most schools have other foreign teachers living in the same building on campus.
-In most schools, foreign teachers have their own apt/dorm with a private bathroom and kitchen; in others, foreign teachers share a common kitchen on the floor.
+A: Most schools have their foreign teachers living in the same building on campus.
+In most schools, foreign teachers have their own apt/studio with a private bathroom and kitchen; in two of our host schools, foreign teachers share a common kitchen on the floor.
 No teacher shares a bedroom with another teacher unless it is a couple situation.
+Return to Question Index

 Q: Is there a list of past teachers that I would be able to talk to?